typst/typst/tests/suite/scripting/destructuring.typ

 #for (x, y) in ((1,2,3), (4,5,6)) {}

 --- issue-4573-destructuring-unclosed-delimiter ---
+// Tests a case where parsing within an incorrectly predicted paren expression
+// (the "outer" assignment) would put the parser in an invalid state when
+// reloading a stored prediction (the "inner" assignment) and cause a panic when
-// See comment in issue for explanation.
-This one's complex.
+// generating the unclosed delimiter error.
+See the comment in the issue for
+// more details.
 #{
   (
     // Error: 5-7 expected pattern, found keyword `if`